jfilcik/openai/Basic_Samples/GPT-4V/README.md

 ```

 ### Microsoft Azure Endpoints
 In order to use REST API with Microsoft Azure endpoints, you need to set a series of configurations such as GPT-4V_DEPLOYMENT_NAME, OPENAI_API_BASE, OPENAI_API_VERSION in _config.json_ file.
+For more details on where to find these values, see [the quickstart for images](https://learn.microsoft.com/azure/ai-services/openai/gpt-v-quickstart#retrieve-key-and-endpoint).

 ```js
 {